etiennebacher/tidypolars/.github/CONTRIBUTING.md

     ## │ dac ┆ true        │
     ## └─────┴─────────────┘

-Finally, the only left to do is to add some tests in the `tests/tinytest` folder.
+Finally, the only thing left to do is to add some tests in the `tests/tinytest` folder.